ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impression.md

 **TL:DR:** My expectations are partly achieved: they are not a lot of libraries but you still need too much tools around your project.
 The language being close to [Haskell] is definitely functional, there is no state (at least they are "hidden") and the language rely on Message to exchange informations.
 It feels sometimes a bit of a burden but only because I am a beginner.

-*Note: I discovered the [Awesome List of Elm](https://github.com/isRuslan/awesome-elm) with all the needed pointer*
+*Note: I discovered the [Awesome List of Elm](https://github.com/isRuslan/awesome-elm) with all the needed pointers.*

 <!--more-->